Understanding Honey Bee Pests

 Small Hive Beetles originated in Africa.
 A hard shelled black beetle, they can fly for miles.
 They are a major pest for beekeepers in many parts of the United States.

 Small Hive Beetles are a pest in many regions of the US.
 One of the best ways to deal with hive beetles is to understand their behavior.
-Small Hive Beetles in Beehives
+They are less of a problem in strong hives.

 Minor Bee Pests in the Hive